ednailson/calculating-discount/README.md

 * **percentage**: The percentage of the discount
 * **value_in_cents**: The value of the discount in cents

+## Tests

+For running the tests you must have [GoLang 1.15](https://golang.org/doc/install) installed

+### Running

+Before running the tests you must run the `init.sh` script (it will run all the required services)

+    bash init.sh

+The tests are on the `discount-caculator` folder

+    cd discount-calculator
+    make tests

+P.S.: The tests truncate the database collections.
+So the dump created on the initialization will be deleted.
+If you want the dump again.
+You must remove all the running services (`docker-compose down`) and re-run the init command (`bash init.sh`)

 ## Development

 ### Technologies